onlime/bexio-api-client/README.md

 Author of this awesome package is [Philip Iezzi (Onlime GmbH)](https://www.onlime.ch/).

 Large parts of this package were ported from the original [christianruhstaller/bexio-api-php-client](https://github.com/christianruhstaller/bexio-api-php-client).
-Credits go to **[Christian Ruhstaller](http://marcin.nabialek.org/en/)**, the bolloon guy.
+Credits go to [Christian Ruhstaller](https://github.com/christianruhstaller), the bolloon guy.

 This fork was detached from the original repository in March 2022, as the codebases have diverged quite a bit.
 Beware: Both projects currently don't represent a full-featured Bexio API client library, both being limited to just a subset of all API methods.